Call Back Whatsapp Call Now

 Certain changes to your lifestyle can help you reduce your risk and exposure to contracting bladder cancer:

-- Quit smoking.
-Smoking is a cancer hazard.
+Quit smoking: Smoking is a cancer hazard.
 If you need help to stop the addiction, you can consider joining support groups or consult one of our doctors for help.

-- Be wary of chemicals.
-Exposure to chemicals can cause significant damage to your body, in addition to increasing your risk of bladder cancer.
-Be careful and wear protective clothing around chemical substances
+Be wary of chemicals: Exposure to chemicals can cause significant damage to your body, in addition to increasing your risk of bladder cancer.
+Be careful and wear protective clothing around chemical substances.

-- Eat healthily.
-Eating a variety of vegetables and fruit can help your body gather the necessary antioxidants needed to keep cancer away
+Eat healthily: Eating a variety of vegetables and fruit can help your body gather the necessary antioxidants needed to keep cancer away.

 We understand that experiencing symptoms that hint at medical problems can be daunting.
 To help you navigate your health troubles, we are available on the contact channels listed below, and you can reach out to us any time.
+To get the best consultation and insight on bladder cancer, consult with best oncologist in Delhi NCR at CK Birla Hospital.